-What is Traditional Chinese Medicine?
+What is Acupuncture & Traditional Chinese Medicine?

 What can I expect at my first appointment?

-After this discussion, we’ll move into the treatment!
+After this discussion, we’ll move into the treatment.
 The length of your first treatment may vary depending on how much we have to discuss.
 It might include body work like cupping, massage (tuina), or other modalities, but it may just include acupuncture!
 During your first treatment, we’ll discuss your personalized treatment plan to reach your health goals.

 How many treatments do I need? / When will I feel better?

 Everybody’s reaction to acupuncture is a little bit different.
 Chronic issues or things you’ve been experiencing “as long as you can remember” take longer to heal than more recent or acute issues; people who are generally healthy will recover more quickly than those with multiple chronic illnesses; those in their 20s will recover more quickly than those in their 60s.
-Acupuncture is a cumulative treatment.
-Each session builds on the results of the last.
+Acupuncture is cumulative in effect, and each session builds on the results of the last.
 You might not notice much change after your first treatment for a chronic issue (in the same way you might not notice a difference after going to the gym once, eating a balanced meal once, or taking one dose of a medication).
 Stick to your treatment plan and the results will come!
 Trust in the process.

-A recent or acute issue might only take a handful of treatments to resolve, for example twice per week the first 1-2 weeks, once per week for the next 2-3 weeks, and monthly tune-ups as you please.
+A recent or acute issue might only take a handful of treatments to resolve, for example twice per week the first 2 weeks, once per week for the next 2-3 weeks, and monthly tune-ups as you please.

 A general treatment plan for a deeply entrenched, chronic issue (for example, anxiety or fibromyalgia for “as long as you can remember”) might involve receiving acupuncture twice per week for the first 2 weeks, once per week for the next 4-10 weeks, once every other week for a month, and then once per month onward for maintenance and prevention.
-Your treatment plan will be personalized.
-Everyone responds a little differently to acupuncture!
-Your healing journey might not look the same or take the same amount of time as someone else’s.
-As your symptoms improve, shift, and disappear, the treatments will be spaced out more and more until you’re just coming in for your monthly tune-up!
+Most people with many chronic health issues find they feel best when they work acupuncture into their lifestyle and continue to come in regularly.

 Does acupuncture hurt?

 Generally, not at all!
 Some people experience no discomfort at acupuncture points, and others feel stronger sensations.
 Tense muscles are more likely to ache when acupuncture needles are inserted, and some points are more tender or sensitive than others.
 Sometimes, you may feel a brief sharp sensation when a needle is inserted.
 Most people find acupuncture very comfortable and relaxing.
 Everyone’s experience with acupuncture is a little different, so you’ll just have to try it for yourself!
+Most people feel very relaxed during and after treatment.

 What is Cupping?